top of page

 Papa K.jpg

-Kumu La'au Lapa'au Sylvester Keiliwaliu Kamaka Iki Ali'i Pa'akaula Kamoa Kamoa Kepilino
+Kumu La'au Lapa'au Sylvester Keiliwaliu Kamaka Iki Ali'i Pa'akaula Kamoa Kepilino

 (better known as Papa K)